San Diego White Collar Crime Attorney

 Want to avoid a federal investigation?

-If you were arrested for an economic crime in San Diego, North County,
+If you were arrested for an economic crime in San Diego County or any other

-or any other surrounding area in Southern California, you could be facing
+surrounding area in Southern California, you could be facing more serious

-more serious consequences than you think.
-You will need immediate legal
+consequences than you think.
+You will need immediate legal representation

-representation to ensure that your reputation and your assets are protected.
+to ensure that your reputation and your assets are protected.
+The highly

-The highly skilled and qualified criminal defense attorneys at our Vista
+skilled and qualified criminal defense attorney at our firm can provide

-firm can provide you with the representation you need to counter the prosecutor's
+you with the representation you need to counter the prosecutor's claims

-Bill Nimmo & Raymond Gomez, Attorneys at Law, An Association of Sole
+Bill Nimmo, Attorney at Law, An Association of Sole Practitioners have

-Practitioners have profound experience representing clients for a wide
+profound experience representing clients for a wide range of charges.

-range of charges.
-From the affluent to the middle class to independent
+From the affluent to the middle class to independent business owners,

 What is a white collar crime?